srobo/volunteer-emails/SR2023/2022-10-12-kickstart-announcement.md

 ## When / Where is kickstart?

-This year we're hosting Kickstart at Southampton University on Saturday 22nd October.
+This year we're hosting Kickstart at the University of Southampton on Saturday 22nd October and we ask you to arrive at around 9:30am.

 More information can be found on [the website](https://studentrobotics.org/events/sr2023/southampton-kickstart/).